The Tesla Gigafactory Handout Kills Another Cost-Saving Thesis

 Therein lies the problem for this bullish thesis.
 Notice the following:

 This is the final step in the battery cell production.
-What would happen here in Randy Carson's thesis?
+What would happen here in Randy Carlson's thesis?
 These cells would be put into modules before being charged/processed.
 Clearly, they aren't.
 They are processed and stored.
 So this processing step was not eliminated, and the current thesis is dead.
 So the capex and cost savings from that thesis won't happen.

 Other Battery Cell Considerations